sosy-lab/sv-benchmarks/java/README.md

 The verification task need to be compilable by putting all `.java` files in directories listed as input files on the sourcepath of a Java 8 compiler.
-Makefiles for compiling the sources and assembling them into a JAR file can be provided.
-The top-level `Makefile` has a `compile` target for compiling all verification tasks.

 ## Using the Verification Tasks with Benchexec